 Yoto Models

+Kids from 3-12+ use physical cards to explore the best audiobooks, music, activities and educational audio on the move.
+There are two models – the original and mini, and both are easy to use.
 The Yoto Player uses Yoto Cards, which are physical cards similar to credit cards, to play audio content.
 Each card is associated with different stories, music, or educational programs.
-The device also features a daily podcast, radio station, and a night light.
-The Yotoโ€™s content library is very extensive, including classic stories, educational material, music, and podcasts.
+The device also features a daily podcast, Yoto radio, and a night light.
+The Yoto’s content library is very extensive, including classic stories, educational material, music, and podcasts with give you access to new content.
 Similar to the Toniebox, Yoto allows parents to record their own content via the Yoto app.

 Ease of Use